Where To Get Takeout Thanksgiving Pies and Sweets Around DC | Washingtonian (DC)

 5035 Connecticut Ave., NW

-Pies ($30 each) come in classic flavors: pumpkin, chocolate chess, double-crusted apple or rosemary/pecan pie.
+Pies ($30 each) come in classic flavors: pumpkin, chocolate chess, double-crusted apple, or rosemary/pecan.
 Pick up Tuesday, November 26 or Wednesday, November 27.

 Pearl Dive Oyster Palace